-Chamber Music is of central importance in the development of musicianship, ensemble, communication and rehearsal skills, as well as stylistic awareness and the development of a versatile technique.
+Chamber Music is of central importance in the development of musicianship, ensemble skills, communication and rehearsal skills, as well as stylistic awareness and the development of a versatile technique.
 Professional orchestras are always on the lookout for musicians with good chamber music experience.
 As such, it takes a core place in Conservatoire life.

 All string players and the majority of other instrumentalists will be helped to form chamber music ensembles, and will receive mentoring and coaching, as well as opportunities to perform.
 For string players in years one to three, chamber music is assessed as part of the curriculum.

-In addition, there are masterclasses and coaching from visiting groups, often when they are performing in Birmingham Town Hall.
-Recent musicians to do this include the Belcea Quartet, the Carduccis Quartet, the Capucon brothers and the Navarra Quartet, previous Quartet in Residence.
+In addition, there are masterclasses and coaching from visiting groups, often when they are performing at Birmingham Town Hall.
+Recent musicians to do this include the Belcea Quartet, the Carducci Quartet, the Capucon Brothers and the Navarra Quartet, previous Quartet it Residence.

 Chamber Music Festival